Chariot: Central and Northern Europe

 The Trundholm sun chariot is dated to c.
-1400 BCE (see: Nordic Bronze Age).
+1500-1300 BC (see: Nordic Bronze Age).
 The horse drawing the solar disk runs on four wheels, and the Sun itself on two.
 All wheels have four spokes.
 The "chariot" comprises the solar disk, the axle, and the wheels, and it is unclear whether the sun is depicted as the chariot or as the passenger.
 Nevertheless, the presence of a model of a horse-drawn vehicle on two spoked wheels in Northern Europe at such an early time is astonishing.

 In addition to the Trundholm chariot, there are numerous petroglyphs from the Nordic Bronze Age that depict chariots.
 One petroglyph, drawn on a stone slab in a double burial from c.
-1000 BCE, depicts a biga with two four-spoked wheels.
+1000 BC, depicts a biga with two four-spoked wheels.

 The use of the composite bow in chariot warfare is not attested in northern Europe.

-Western Europe and British Isles
+Western Europe

 The Celts were famous for their chariots and modern English words like car, carriage and carry are ultimately derived from the native Brythonic language (Modern Welsh: Cerbyd).
 The word chariot itself is derived from the Norman French charriote and shares a Celtic root (Gaulish: karros).
-Some 20 iron-aged chariot burials have been excavated in Britain, roughly dating from between 500 BCE and 100 BCE.
+Some 20 iron-aged chariot burials have been excavated in Britain, roughly dating from between 500 BC and 100 BC.
 Virtually all of them were found in East Yorkshire – the exception was a find in 2001 in Newbridge, 10 km west of Edinburgh.